siddharthshah87/grid-services/ecs-backend/README.md

-# OpenADR Backend
+# ECS Backend

-This directory contains a FastAPI application providing the administration API for the OpenADR VTN.
+This directory contains a FastAPI application providing the administration API for the Grid-Event Gateway.

 ## Setup